vmaddineni/assignment1/readme.txt

 Branch for Assignment2

+Added a new page franchise.html
+Added Bootstrap CSS for images for rounded corners.
+Added Bootstrap CSS for buttons.
+Added Bootstrap CSS for tabs.

-There are 3 html pages in the assignment.
+There are 4 html pages in the assignment.
  -- home.html
  -- directions.html
+ — franchise.html
  -- contact.html